 Curious about Nonviolent Communication (NVC) and how it can enhance your therapeutic work?

-NVC was developed by Marshall Rosenberg, a psychologist and peacemaker who studied with Carl Rogers, the founder of the person-centered approach to psychotherapy.
+NVC was developed by Marshall Rosenberg, a psychologist and peacemaker who studied with Carl Rogers, the founder of the person-centered approach.
 NVC is a practice of listening empathically, speaking authentically, and creating connections based on understanding, compassion, and respect.
-As a therapeutic approach, it helps therapists move beyond the typical focus on feelings to a deeper dive into the hearts of our clients through a focus on universal human needs.
-There are so many benefits to bringing the skills and principles of NVC into the therapy room, and I'm eager to share them with you!
+As a therapeutic approach, NVC helps therapists move beyond the typical focus on feelings to a deeper dive into the hearts of our clients through a focus on universal human needs.
+There are so many benefits to bringing the skills and principles of NVC into the therapy room, including:

 Greater ease in accessing and expressing your empathy for your clients

 Increased capacity to manage and work with your own "countertransference"